Lexington Avenue–63rd Street station: Station layout

+The Q train serves the station at all times.
+The M train serves the station on weekdays during the day, while the F train serves the station during weekends and nights.
 In addition, limited rush-hour N trains and one northbound AM rush-hour R train serve the station.
 The next station to the north is Roosevelt Island for trains and 72nd Street for trains, while the next station to the south is 57th Street for trains and 57th Street–Seventh Avenue for trains.

 From the Lexington Avenue entrance, there are two short escalators and a stair from the northwest corner, a staircase from the southwest corner, and a short elevator hidden around the corner from the escalators.
 As with other stations constructed as part of the Program for Action, the Lexington Avenue–63rd Street station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.
 From the fare control, there are two long escalators and a stair to an intermediate level, and then two shorter escalators and a pair of stairs to a lower mezzanine.
 Here, the bank splits and there are two separate tubes of two escalators and a stair each to each platform.